nilleb/fsevents-watcher/README.md

 cd $GOPATH/src/github.com/nilleb
 git clone https://github.com/nilleb/fsevents-watcher
 cd fsevents-watcher
-# which python do you use? if a homebrew one, you're ready to go.
+# which python do you use? we try to detect it in the set-python-home.sh.
-# otherwise, edit set-python-home.sh
+# if you feel it's not the right version, feel free to edit it.
 ./build.sh

+# now you can:
-# now you can launch the example (it just notifies you about the events in the current folder) by typing
+# - launch the example by typing
 ./launch.sh
-# if you want to use the included mtime_file_watcher for your AppEngine dev_appserver.py
+# - if you want to use the included mtime_file_watcher.py for your AppEngine dev_appserver.py
 sudo python replace_mtime_file_watcher.py replace
+# now you can start `dev_appserver.py` as usual
-# if you want to restore the original mtime_file_watcher.py,
+# - if you want to restore the original mtime_file_watcher.py,
 sudo python replace_mtime_file_watcher.py restore
 ```
-now you can start `dev_appserver.py` as usual

 ## notes
 has been tested on